talkkonnect/talkkonnect/README.md

 * Panic button, when pressed, talKKonnect will send an alert message with GPS coordinates, followed by an email indication current location in google maps.

 #### Remote Control Features
-* Local or Remote Control via a USB keyboard/terminal or SSH terminal, remote control over http api and/or MQTT.
+Local or Remote Control via
+* Locally attached USB keyboard
+* SSH terminal
+* Console terminal
-* API/MQTT Granular Configurable Support for remote control for commands, LED Control, Button Control, Relay Control
+* Remote control over http api and/or MQTT with Granular Configurable remote control commands, LED Control, Button Control, Relay Control

-#### As a Radio Gateway Interface
+#### Using talkkonnect As a Radio Gateway Interface
 * Communications bridge to interface external (otherwise not compatible) radio systems both over the air and over IP networks.
 * Interface to portable or base station radios (Beefing portable radios or UART radio boards).
 * Tone Based Repeater Opening Function with the ability to specify the tone frequency and duration in configuration.

-#### Extra Multimedia Features
+#### Extra Multimedia Features (IP-Speaker)
 * Full Duplex Support (No Audio Stuttering on Multiple people talking over each other)
 * Sound Files can be tied with events/actions in config (Support both blocking and non-blocking modes)
 * Streaming Audio into the channel from locally stored media file or from internet stream by local or API Call
-* Announciator Support using Google TTS with Multi Language Support)
+* Announciator Support using Google TTS with Multi Language Support

-#### And other features
+#### Mumble And other Features
+* Shout and Whisper Support
+* Channel Token Support
+* Configurable Voice targeting via USB Numpad keyboard, TTT Keyboard, API, MQTT (Shouting and Whispering)
+* Configurable Voice Target and Shortcut Support over USB Keypad
+* Listening on Multiple Channels Support
+* Multiple Server Configurations with channel control, channel scanning and server hopping
 * Many Other features as per suggested or requested by the community too many to mention here

 ### So What then is talKKonnect, and why should I be Interested?